2014 G20 Brisbane summit

 The 2014 G20 Brisbane summit was the ninth meeting of the G20 heads of government/heads of state.

-It was held in Brisbane, the capital city of Queensland, Australia, on 15–16 November 2014.
+It was held in Brisbane, the capital city of Queensland, Australia.
 The hosting venue was the Brisbane Convention & Exhibition Centre at South Brisbane.
 The event was the largest ever peacetime police operation in Australia.

 On 1 December 2013 Brisbane became the official host city for the G20.
 The City of Brisbane had a public holiday on 14 November 2014.
 Up to 4,000 delegates were expected to attend with around 2,500 media representatives.
 The leaders of Mauritania, Myanmar, New Zealand, Senegal, Singapore, and Spain were also invited to this summit.

 Agenda

-European leaders expressed their desire to support the recovery as the global economy moves beyond the global financial crisis.
+European leaders expressed their desire to support the recovery since the 2008 financial crisis.
 European Commission President Barroso and European Council President Van Rompuy stressed the importance of coordinated growth strategies as well as finalising agreements on core financial reforms, and actions on tax and anti-corruption.

 According to Waheguru Pal Singh Sidhu the main objectives of the summit were to "provide strategic priority for growth, financial rebalancing and emerging economies, investment and infrastructure, and employment and labour mobility".
 Professor of international finance law at the University of New South Wales Ross Buckley suggested that the summit should have emphasised the implementation of existing strategies rather than seeking agreement towards reforms.

-Climate change was not included as a subject for discussion at the summit; Australian Prime Minister Tony Abbott stated he did not want the agenda "cluttered" by subjects that would distract from economic growth.
+Climate change was not included as a subject for discussion at the summit; Australian prime minister Tony Abbott stated he did not want the agenda "cluttered" by subjects that would distract from economic growth.
 Officials from the European Union and United States of America were reported to be unhappy with this decision.
 At each of the previous summits climate change was included on the agenda.

 The Australian media stated that Australia will have had a significant effect on the agenda.
 Mike Callaghan, the director of the G20 Studies Centre at the Lowy Institute for International Policy has stated that if the G20 meeting was to attain significant outcomes it should focus on boosting infrastructure spending, multilateral trading systems and combating base erosion and profit shifting (BEPS).
 The discussion on tax avoidance had been fuelled by a disclosure of confidential tax agreements between more than 340 multinational corporations and Luxembourg (see also Luxembourg Leaks).